getml/getml-demo/README.md

 <br>
 <span style="display: block; border-bottom: 1px solid #eaecef;"></span>

+## Try it live

+You can try these notebooks on a live server.
+No installation or registration required.
+Start your own getML live demo [here](https://demo.getml.com/v2/gh/getml/getml-demo/master?urlpath=lab).

+## Download

+Download getML for free [here](https://www.getml.com/product/).

 ## Examples

 This demo contains various example projects to help you to get started